 Most travellers and tourists would probably be quite horrified to watch this festival and wonder “WHY?”.
 But this festival holds special meaning to the locals.

 If you are interested in seeing Jennifer’s photo essay about this festival, you should go and read about it on her blog here Phuket Vegetarian Festival.
 Just remember, that you may not like what you see.

 8- Dog shit- Accepting the unacceptable social norms

 There is no worse feeling than taking a stroll and stepping in a hot pile of dog dung.
 That disgusting stench that is released and won’t go away no matter how much you try to scrape the bottom of your shoe on the curb or in the grass.

-It took about a year for me to adjust and take on the French way of thinking about dog shit left on the sidewalks which is……….
+It took about a year for me to adjust and take on the French attitude towards the dog shit problem which is……….
 I don’t have to like it but I don’t have to get frustrated or angry either.
-Unless I step in some poo otherwise, I keep a watchful eye on the ground to avoid stepping in any doog poo and adopted the French attitude which is to not like it, but tolerate it and say “That’s just the way it is, what can I do?”
+I tolerate it and say “That’s just the way it is, what can I do?”
 C’est la vie!

 9-Don’t Flush The Toilet Paper Please!

 Tip: Try to understand why something is different because sometimes there is a practical reason for the difference in a cultures social norms